-12. Technically, the associated statistical test is presented later on (Figure 6’s legend), as this is an ordination of the entire food web, plant-gall and gall-parasitoid interactions, associated with each willow genotype.
-Since this ordination is crucial for our interpretation that complementarity in trophic interactions among genotypes contributes to the positive relationship between genetic variation and food-web complexity, we feel that it is best to keep this ordination embedded within Figure 6.
+12. In the previous manuscript, the statistical test in the first paragraph was in reference to the community composition of gall species, not the entire community of galls and parasitoids.
+We have edited the text to make this clear in the revised manuscript.

+For the first paragraph of the Results and Discussion, Lines 118-119 now read: “This variation resulted in 69% dissimilarity in the average composition of galls among willow genotypes (F22,89 = 1.96, P = 0.001).”

+In the previous and revised version of the manuscript, we still present the statistical test associated with the ordination of trophic interactions (willow-gall and gall-parasitoid, inset Fig. 6) in the legend of Figure 6.

+For the legend of Figure 6, Lines 584-588 read: “The inset shows how the average composition of trophic interactions (willow-gall and gall-parasitoid) differed by 73% among willow genotypes (PERMANOVA on Bray-Curtis dissimilarities, F22,89 = 1.90, P = 0.001), suggesting an important role of complementarity in determining food-web complexity.”

 - I understood from the methods that each point in the Fig. 6 is the predicted LD from the multivariate GLM.
 My feeling is that doing it this way, the figure underestimate the amount of variability since it is the result of fitted models and not the original data.
 Instead, I would sample the data directly for S genotypes (the sensitivity to the number of replicates has to be evaluated) and compute LD from the original data instead of the fitted models.

 13. Dr. Gravel is correct that our prior method for the simulation underestimates that amount of variability in LD (food-web complexity) at different levels of genetic variation.
-As suggested, we revised our simulation methods to directly sample from the original data.
+Therefore, we revised our simulation methods to directly sample from the original data.
 We also replicated this simulation 40 times to estimate how sensitive our simulation was to different subsamples of our data.
 Below, we outline the updated methods.

 Lines 329-350 in the Materials and Methods now reads: “To examine whether genetic variation increases food-web complexity, we designed a resampling procedure to estimate the complexity of the plant-insect food web at different levels of genetic variation (range = 1 to 25 genotype polycultures) from our empirical data.
 We omitted 1 of the 26 genotypes from this analysis (Genotype U) because we never found any galls on the branches we sampled.
 Our resampling procedure consisted of the following two steps.
 (1) Generate quantitative matrices: In order to ensure willow genotypes had equal sampling effort, we randomly sampled 4 individual willows of each genotype (without replacement) and their corresponding trophic interactions (willow-gall and gall-parasitoid).
-Next, we calculated the total abundance of each trophic interaction associated with each genotype, resulting in a quantitative matrix of 25 genotypes (rows) and 16 unique trophic interactions (columns).
+Next, we calculated the total abundance of each trophic interaction associated with each genotype, resulting in a quantitative matrix of 25 genotypes (rows) and 16 unique trophic interactions (columns, 4 willow-gall and 12 gall-parasitoid).
 (2) Sampling genetic variation: with this matrix, we randomly sampled 1 to 25 genotypes (without replacement), 1000 times each, and calculated the total abundance of each trophic interaction associated with each level of genetic variation.
 We removed redundant combinations of genotypes that were generated by our random sampling.
 We then calculated food-web complexity (described at end of this section) for each sample, and then calculated the average complexity for each level of genetic variation.
 Finally, we repeated this sampling procedure on 40 different matrices to quantify the variability in our estimates of average food-web complexity.”

 - Same figure: in addition to the number of genotypes, I would plot the LD as a function of functional diversity.
 According to the interpretation, the relationship should saturate much slower.